 Most of you may know that Space Battleship Yamato 2199 is a remake of the 1970's space opera by the same name (bar the 2199).
 If one were to make a comparison of its significance to its importance of the genre, it is basically the Star Wars of Japan - the series that one would point to as a culturally significant moment in entertainment and the rise of the genre itself.

-In recent times, when one hears the word 'remake' or 'reboot', people tend to get wary.
+In recent times, one becomes wary when they hear the word 'remake' or 'reboot'.
 Audiences have reluctantly witnessed so many beloved series, stories and characters get butchered in misguided and unnecessary attempts to be recreated.

 Thankfully, I am happy to say that Yamato's 21st century rebirth is done faithfully, respectfully, and masterfully.